Estimated reading time: 1 minute

 Yes.
 Your application can be denied by the relevant County Attorney’s Office, City Attorney’s Office or by the Court.

+Your offense is not eligible under the Minnesota expungement law.
 Not enough time has passed since you were discharged from probation.
-In some cases, you may be eligible in the future after the waiting period has ended.
+In some cases, you may be eligible in the future after the waiting period has ended if you have new crimes or a serious criminal history.

 Under the Minnesota expungement law when determining whether sealing a record is appropriate the following factors will be considered by the Court: the nature and seriousness of the offense; the length of time since the offense occurred; the steps taken towards rehabilitation following the offense; any aggravating or mitigating factors; your participation in the offense; your criminal history; the effect that the criminal record has on your ability to obtain employment, housing, and other necessities of life.